 - Find their email address on their website, YouTube channel or socials and ask them how they license music.

 With permission from the publishing owner, anybody can record their own version of a song.

 Sometimes songwriters (or, more likely, their publishers) pitch songs to labels and artists.
 The original songwriter takes songwriting credits (and publishing royalties), but not typically the fame.

 Additionally, a song being performed and recorded by an artist and becoming associated with that artist doesn’t make it their song.

 Covers can be very valuable.
-They can be used cross-genre or era to create new attraction and audiences for the original song.
+You can use cross-genre or era to create new attractions and audiences for the original song.